drewarnett/pywinkeyerdaemon/README.md

 feature requests and bug reports.

 Only a subset of the cwdaemon protocol has been implemented.
-And, only a subset of thw winkeyer protocol has been utilized.
+And, only a subset of the winkeyer protocol has been utilized.

 Some debugging features have been included.
 These can identify features client programs may be able to use that have not been implemented, yet.
 And, they